nanobox-io/nanobox-docs/source/providers/create/index.html.md

 *   `name`: name of the server
 *   `external_ip`: external or public IP of the server
 *   `internal_ip`: internal or private IP of the server
+*   `config`: the current values of the provider-specific settings for the server

 Example: